shadrahman10/support/docs/documents/faq.md

 4. The `Nature of Agreement` should be populated the with the appropriate value.
    :::

-#### Attachments
+#### ATO Package Documents

 ::: details Which FedRAMP Rev 5 ATO Package documents are automated by Paramify today?

 Paramify's goal is to generate all ATO Package documents for the user.
 The table below outlines the current progress.

-For the documents indicated in the column  titled `Requiremed FedRAMP Template Available`, the NIST template is available for downloaded within the Paramify platform in the relevant Attachment page.
+For the documents indicated in the column  titled `Requiremed FedRAMP Template Available`, the FedRAMP template is available for downloaded within the Paramify platform in the relevant Attachment page.

 | Document                  | Paramify Generated | Required FedRAMP Template Available | Manual/Custom |
 | ----------------------------------- | :---: | :---: | :---: |